 The legal adviser is obliged to sign a certificate as part of the completion of the second agreement process.
 The legal adviser should only do so, having advised the employee on whether or not the settlement agreement is reasonable.

 Whether or not the agreement is reasonable will depend not only on the financial terms of the settlement being offered under the settlement agreement but all of the ancillary terms which apply to the termination of the employee’s employment.

 Supporting terms of the settlement agreement

 These ancillary terms can include confidentiality provisions and terms related to restrictions including with whom the employee may work going forwards, as well as reference wording.
 These ancillary terms may be just as important to an employee as the financial terms of the settlement agreement and in some cases, they may be more important.

 Clearly, an employee’s appetite to negotiate or engage in litigation against a former employer is also significant in determining whether or not a settlement payment is reasonable under a settlement agreement.

-If an individual has legal funding to pursue a claim and is keen to enter into what could be a long winded process, then negotiating on the terms of a settlement agreement maybe more attractive.
+If an individual has legal funding to pursue a claim and is keen to enter into what could be a long-winded process, then this is part of what a solicitor does, to help you negotiate the terms of your settlement agreement and ensure it’s legally binding.